sirbread/walledsnake/README.md

 # walledsnake

 **WINDOWS ONLY.
 Sorry to my Linux users!** Walled snake, to put it very simply, is snake, but your desktop wallpaper is the game.
-Using the Tkinter and Pillow library to generate the game grid and set the wallpaper.
+Uses the Tkinter and Pillow library to generate the game grid and set the wallpaper.

 ## Instructions